smukkejohan/RTIMULib/README.md

     sudo apt-get install cmake

-Then, go to the RTIMULibDemo directory and enter:
+Then, go to the directory where RTIMULib was cloned and enter:

     mkdir build
     cd build